-NerdWallet.com's Courtney Jespersen says that many retailers including Macy’s, Kohl’s, Overstock and Pottery Barn tend to fold their best deals on sheets, towels, comforter sets and other linens into their "white sales" in January.
+NerdWallet.com's consumer savings expert Courtney Jespersen says that many retailers including Macy’s, Kohl’s, Overstock and Pottery Barn tend to fold their best deals on sheets, towels, comforter sets and other linens into their "white sales" in January.
 Last year, she reports seeing savings of 50% or more on bedding during those sales, making them well worth the wait.

 The Hottest Toys

-"Many [hot toys] are sold out at authorized retailers [leading up to the holidays], so if you buy now you're likely to be going through a third party and paying well above the list price," says Rebecca Lehmann, manager at deals site BradsDeals.com.
+"Many [hot toys] are sold out at authorized retailers [leading up to the holidays], so if you buy now you're likely to be going through a third party and paying well above the list price," says Rebecca Lehmann, senior manager at deals site BradsDeals.com.
 "Inventory will be replenished once the holidays wind down, and we might even see discounts at that point.
 You may not even have to wait long."

 Between Thanksgiving feasts and Christmas cookies, we all know there’s more than one fat man packing extra holiday weight in his sleigh.
 And the time to start thinking about dropping some pounds is likely not until after the New Year.

-- "Very late December and early January is a better time [to purchase fitness equipment], with millions of people making New Year’s resolutions to finally get healthy and drop a few pounds," says Eric Jones, co-owner of deals site BestBlackFriday.com.
+- "Very late December and early January is a better time [to purchase fitness equipment], with millions of people making New Year’s resolutions to finally get healthy and drop a few pounds," says Eric Jones, advisor and former co-owner of deals site BestBlackFriday.com.
 "Stores know this, and they adjust prices accordingly every single year."

 Electronics go for incredible deals on Black Friday, Cyber Monday and throughout the holiday season.
 But if you're in the market for a top-of-the-line computer, you're better off waiting a few months.

-"Although there will be select sales [during the holidays] that can help you save some money, the best times to buy newer and more powerful laptops is in late spring and mid-summer during back-to-school sales," deal expert Shelton says, "especially for MacBooks and the more expensive two-in-one hybrid laptops."
+"Although there will be select sales [during the holidays] that can help you save some money, the best times to buy newer and more powerful laptops are in late spring and mid-summer during back-to-school sales," deal expert Shelton says, "especially for MacBooks and the more expensive two-in-one hybrid laptops."

 You’re sure to find discounts on coats, sweaters and other cold-weather clothing at many retailers during the weeks leading up to Christmas.
 But as the winter wears on, the discounts are bound to head deeper.